 Sellers have their motivation for doing so.
 Perhaps he or she is stubbornly sticking to a certain price, unwilling to budge.
-Alternatively, it is an emotional process, and there are certain people who are not ready to sell.
+Alternatively, it is an emotional process, and certain people are not ready to sell.

 Your exclusive buyer’s agent can help you.
 He or she knows the market and has an ear to the ground.
 Additionally, your agent can talk to the listing agent to uncover if the seller is not serious.

 In any case, the best advice is likely to stay away from these situations once you realize what is happening.
 Otherwise, you will end up frustrated and having wasted your time.

 Priced too highPriced too high

 Some sellers ignore the market.
 He or she is unwilling to see the lack of demand, meaning that he or she priced the unit too high.
 There are many reasons this might happen.

 In this case, you might bargain with the sellers for a lower price.
 It depends on how long the property has been on the market and the seller’s level of motivation.
 You can certainly try to put in a reasonable offer but back it up.
 Including recent comparable sales will help your case.

 Sometimes, a listing agent has done a poor job marketing the unit.
 Perhaps this is due to inexperience.
 For instance, a poorly staged apartment could turn away buyers.
 In this case, once you get past this initial impression and use your imagination, you can use the lingering listing to gain a bargaining advantage.

 If there are significant issues with the building or apartment, you should probably not bother going forward.
 The unit/building could have plumbing or electrical problems, for instance.
 Of course, if the issue is minor, such as a paint job, then you may wish to make an offer.